splunk/stef/stef-spec/specification.md

 The data format described in this specification uses a custom notation.
 Unless otherwise specified all data is tightly packed.
 Fields may occupy a number of bits that is not an integer multiply of 8 and may cross the boundaries of bytes.
-There is no implied padding after such fields to ensure the next field starts at the byte boundary.
+There is no implied padding after such fields.
 When any padding between fields is used it is explicitly called out.

 Fields are MSB-ordered, i.e. most-significant bits of the byte are used first.
 For example a 3-bit field A, followed by a 2-bit field B looks like this